iNavFlight/inav/docs/VTOL.md

 We highly value your feedback as it plays a crucial role in the development and refinement of INAV VTOL capabilities.
 Please share your experiences, suggestions, and any issues you encounter during testing.
 Your insights are invaluable in making INAV VTOL better for everyone.

 # VTOL Configuration Steps
-The VTOL functionality is achieved by transitioning between two mixer profiles with associated PID profiles.
+### The VTOL functionality is achieved by transitioning between two mixer profiles with associated PID profiles.
+One profile is for fixed-wing(FW), One is for multi-copter(MC) <- Once you understand this, Configuration will be straight forward
-1. **Profile 1:**
+1. **Setup Profile 1:**
-   - Configure it as a normal FixedWing/multi-copter.
+   - Configure it as a normal fixed-wing/multi-copter.

-2. **Profile 2:**
+2. **Setup Profile 2:**
-   - Configure it as a normal multi-copter/FixedWing.
+   - Configure it as a normal multi-copter/fixed-wing.

 3. **Mode Tab Settings:**
    - Set up switching in the mode tab.

 4. *(Recommended)* **Transition Mixing (Multi-Rotor Profile):**
-   - Configure transition mixing in the multi-rotor profile.
+   - Configure transition mixing to gain airspeed in the multi-rotor profile.

 5. *(Recommended)* **VTOL-Specific Settings:**
    - Configure VTOL-specific settings.